E.ON would welcome Italian partner in TAP pipeline

-LONDON (Reuters) - The chief executive of Germany’s E.ON Ruhrgas (EONGn.DE) said on Tuesday he would welcome an Italian partner in the TAP pipeline while stressing the need for a flexible supply contract to ensure the Azeri gas it aims to deliver to Europe is attractive to buyers.
+LONDON, May 15 (Reuters) - The chief executive of Germany’s E.ON Ruhrgas said on Tuesday he would welcome an Italian partner in the TAP pipeline while stressing the need for a flexible supply contract to ensure the Azeri gas it aims to deliver to Europe is attractive to buyers.

 Europe is keen on getting access to Azeri gas to help reduce dependence on existing suppliers including Russia.

-The Trans Adriatic Pipeline (TAP) project is aimed at supplying 16 billion cubic meters (bcm) of gas a year from the Azeri Shah Deniz 2 gas field to Europe.
+The Trans Adriatic Pipeline (TAP) project is aimed at supplying 16 billion cubic metres (bcm) of gas a year from the Azeri Shah Deniz 2 gas field to Europe.

 It calls for building a 520 km gas pipeline via Greece and Albania and across the Adriatic Sea to Italy.

-TAP, co-led by Norway’s Statoil (STL.OL), EGL EGLGF.PK of Switzerland and E.ON Ruhrgas, has been criticized for its lack of Italian partners, with some by analysts arguing that a pipeline into Italy would never secure political backing without local involvement.
+TAP, co-led by Norway’s Statoil, EGL of Switzerland and E.ON Ruhrgas, has been criticised for its lack of Italian partners, with some by analysts arguing that a pipeline into Italy would never secure political backing without local involvement.

-Italy has so far backed a rival pipeline project known as ITGI, in which Edison EDN.MI, Greece’s government-controlled DEPA and Turkey’s Botas are partners.
+Italy has so far backed a rival pipeline project known as ITGI, in which Edison, Greece’s government-controlled DEPA and Turkey’s Botas are partners.

 Another contender is the Nabucco pipeline project, which would transport central Asian gas via Turkey, Bulgaria, Romania and Hungary into Austria and western Europe.